-- If you're crawling a JDBC data source that is encrypted with AWS KMS, check the subnet that you're using for the connection.
-The subnet's route table must have a route to the KMS endpoint, either through an AWS KMS VPC endpoint, or a NAT gateway.
+- If you're crawling a JDBC data source that's encrypted with AWS KMS, then check the subnet that you're using for the connection.
+The subnet's route table must have a route to the AWS KMS endpoint, either through an AWS KMS VPC endpoint or a NAT gateway.

 - Be sure that you're using the correct Include path syntax.
 For more information, see Defining crawlers.

-- If you're crawling a JDBC data store, confirm that the SSL connection is configured correctly.
-If you're not using an SSL connection, be sure that Require SSL connection is not selected when you configure the crawler.
+- If you're crawling a JDBC data store, then confirm that the SSL connection is configured correctly.
+If you're not using an SSL connection, then be sure that Require SSL connection isn't selected when you configure the crawler.

-- Confirm that the database name in the AWS Glue connection matches the database name in the crawler's Include path, and be sure that you entered the Include path correctly.
+- Confirm that the database name in the AWS Glue connection matches the database name in the crawler's Include path.
+Also, be sure that you enter the Include path correctly.
 For more information, see Include and exclude patterns.

 - Be sure that the subnet that you're using is in an Availability Zone that's supported by AWS Glue.